schematical/summercampmba/ch1-intro.md

 Some of the most famous gold medalist olympians and professional x-games atheletes to have ever walked the face of this earth have traveld great distances to attend camp; many even to train here.
 ********/

+####Other Random:

+This amazing, beautiful, complex, machine I call camp is a living breathing masterpiece.
+No, I don't mean to say it is perfect by any means, but it is truely amazing what a hand full of people lead by two brilliant visionaries have built in the middle of nowhere; In a vally surrounded by farms, {10} miles from the nearest traffic light.

+This place is a great many things to a great many people.
+To some campers it is skate board heavin.
+Parkour atheletes may see it as the holy land of parkour.
+A lot of the gymnasts I coach see it as their favorite week of the year.
+To some of the yonger staff its a great way to train and earn a hundred or so dollars a week(A hell of a lot better then flipping burgers).
+Other more serious carreer coaches see it as a way to learn from other more established coaches.
+To pretty much everyone, staff and camper, it is an amazing life changing expirence.

+To me it is all that and more.
+Though I love all of the simple enjoyments here:

+* Playing "Mat Tag" for warmup.
+* Enjoying a free ice cream while watching some kids butcher a song during Kariokie
+* Enjoying the company of my many friends that I have made from many various backgrounds
+* Hob nobbing with any one of the many olympic gold metalists that that attend camp
+* The excitment in the eyes of an athelete after I help them achive a big skill
+* Sneeking in a hand balencing workout inbetween coaching sessions

+But as serial entripinure I can appriciate this amazing place for the side that most of the campers are completely unaware of.
+Camp is also a business.
+The reality is in order to create all of those expirences, serve all of those meals, maintain all of those skate ramps and trampolines we need staff, materials, and facilities that all cost money.
+To make the money to do all of these things camp has to be a business.
+It must have employees, do marketing, provide a service, and in the end turn a profit at the end of the summer.

+Does this mean that camp and those who run it are only in it for the money?
+No!
+Nothing could be further from the truth.
+Those that run this place run it with their heart at great personal costs.
+But they do respect the fact that it takes a significant amount of capital to maintain this amazing place.
+They face the hard realities of business so that the campers can live out their greatest fantcies during their stay here.
+These less tangible lessons are equally, if not more important, as the lessions on how to turn a profit and the I will get them more in the chapters found in the later half of this book.